danielgroves/danielgroves.net/src/development/_posts/2016-10-09-move-to-heroku.md

 In order to enable review apps you need to have a `app.json` file committed to the _master_ branch of your project.
 The `app.json` tells Heroku what dynos will be required, and what build-packs will be required in order to deploy your application.

-The JSON is pretty self-explanatory so far, but you can [review the schema documentation][] if you want to know more about a particular field.
+The JSON is pretty self-explanatory so far, but you can [review the schema documentation][app_json_schema] if you want to know more about a particular field.

 ```
 {